-Beside Magazine is an idea of two young female writers who have recently moved to London and fell in love with it.
-Their newborn project offers a very personal, and always subjective, way of sharing their observations and experiences as they continue on enjoying the life in the vibrant and crowded capital of the UK.
+Beside Magazine was born as an idea of two young female writers who have recently moved to London and fell in love with it.
+Their newborn project offers a personal, and always subjective, way of sharing their observations and experiences as they continue on enjoying the life in the vibrant capital of the UK.

 What’s in a name?
 If you’ve ever bought a vinyl single, you’d see that it has an A-side, that normally contains the hit, and a B-side, with another song that’s not meant to gather as much interest.
 But many, many times you can find lovely gems there that will stay with you for long, even if they’re not as popular with those who’d only stay tuned to what’s popular on the FM waves.
 With a little tweak (and Kasia’s crooked pronunciation), we switched it over to Beside: because we’re looking for things that are next to you that might be these hidden gems.
 And it is well known that we’re beside ourselves sometimes, but never beside the point.
 The idea for the name came during the uni times for Kasia – but she found a match for her creative enthusiasm in Chelsea, where she and Emi met.